alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-09-C++-Play-GreenThreads.markdown

  ### Comments

- - I enjoyed very much writing the code.
+ - I wrote this code for my own fun, with no intention except getting it to work.
  - Assembly language is extremely powerful and suited for such hacks.
-It is probably the only reasonable use I can think of, as optimizations are usually better left of to the compiler.
+Optimizations are usually better left off to the compiler, but doing magic and jumping between functions?
+Well, there are C APIs already battletested for this, but how do these APIs work?
- - Debugging jumps between functions is relatively hard as there is little debugging information availabe, thus I coded incrementally, getting each line of code working, one by one.
+ - Debugging jumps between functions is relatively hard as there is little information availabe.
+I coded incrementally, getting each line of code working, one by one.